Milan in 4 Days: everything you need to know

 This cross-shaped gallery has huge stained glass windows that give light suspended on tall columns that make the space an open area and very pleasant to walk.
 In addition, on the floor there are large mosaics such as the one of the Bull, which they say that if you step on his testicles and turn around three times without looking, it means you will return to the city.

-Surely you will return someday to recognize this fantastic place but, in the meantime, you can take advantage of seeing some of the most exclusive shop windows in Italy and, if your pocket allows, take some souvenir detail.
+Surely you will return someday to recognize this fantastic place but, in the meantime, you can take the opportunity to see some of the most exclusive shop windows in Italy and, if your pocket allows it, take some souvenir detail.

 Visit the Scala Theater